 It’s a term that’s used a lot, but, if you’ve never required their services, you may not know what they do and can offer.
-So, here Karis Jones from Howells Solicitors examines what social services are for, what they do, and what you need to know if they have contacted you.
+So, here we examines what social services are for, what they do, and what you need to know if they have contacted you.

 Who Are Social Services?

-Social Services are a government-led organisation that aims to protect the wellbeing of children and vulnerable adults.
+Social Services is a government-led organisation that aims to protect the wellbeing of children and vulnerable adults.
 You can find the department that serves your area from your Local Authority.